-As of March 31, 2017, unrecognized compensation cost (in thousands) related to unexercisable options and unvested restricted stock and the weighted average remaining period is as follows:
+As of June 30, 2017, unrecognized compensation cost (in thousands) related to unexercisable options and unvested restricted stock and the weighted average remaining period is as follows:

-Remaining expense \$ 3,543 Weighted average term 1.
-0 years
+Remaining expense \$ 2,566 Weighted average term 0.
+6 years

 The Company's restricted stock awards typically vest in either one year or three equal annual installments with the first installment vesting one year from grant date.
 The Company granted a total of 162,500 shares of performance based restricted stock during 2016 with performance measured on meeting a revenue target based on growth for fiscal year 2017 and vesting in three equal installments with the first installment vesting upon measurement of the goal.
 In addition, a maximum of 108,333 additional shares are available to be earned based on exceeding the revenue goal.
 Assumptions used to determine the value of performance based grants of restricted stock include the probability of achievement of the specified revenue targets.
 Compensation cost for performance based restricted stock requires significant judgment regarding probability of achieving the performance objectives and compensation cost is re-measured at every reporting period.
 As a result compensation cost could vary significantly during the performance measurement period.
-The Company granted 33,819 shares of restricted stock with time based vesting in the quarter ended March 31, 2017,
+The Company granted 204,756 and 238,575 shares of restricted stock with either time based or immediate vesting in the three and six months ended June 30, 2017, respectively.
+Included in the restricted shares granted in the quarter are 172,668 shares that were issued in lieu of cash bonus payments and was approved by the Board of Directors in February 2017.
+The number of shares granted were determined based the amount of approved bonus divided by the stock price of the Company at the date of issuance.